sanjar-notes/react/vault/7_Testing/3-Engine.md

 - waitUntilComplete - waits for all operations on the page to complete (fetch, timers etc)
 - waitForNavigation
 ### jsdom
 - Supported by Vitest and RTL by default.
+But you do need to install it.
 - Cookies
 - [List of CSS selectors](https://github.com/dperini/nwsapi/wiki/CSS-supported-selectors)